SAM-CLIP: Merging Vision Foundation Models towards Semantic and Spatial Understanding: Limitations

 \section{Limitations}

-Our proposed method for merging existing foundational vision models could inherit the limitations of the original models.
-Specifically, our approach may carry over limitations from both the original SAM and CLIP models, including data distribution biases.
+Our proposed method for merging existing foundational vision models may inherit the limitations of the original models.
+Specifically, our approach might carry over limitations from both the original SAM and CLIP models, including biases in data distribution.
 We have not assessed the robustness and fairness of our method in this work.
+Another potential limitation is the model size/architecture of the base VFM (SAM in this paper), which must be adopted from an existing model.
+However, we believe this should not be a practical limitation.
+The original SAM model offers several sizes/architectures (ViT-B/L/H).
+Moreover, follow-up works, such as MobileSAM~\citep{MobileSAM}, could be adopted as the base model in our proposed method to achieve a suitable final merged model.
+Additionally, our merged image encoder for the auxiliary model (CLIP in this case) requires an additional head (the CLIP-Head here).
+In this work, this increases the overall size by approximately 25\% compared to a single ViT-B.